christopherhouse/PollApim-Network-Status/README.md

 ## 📝 How It Works

 The script:
-1. 🔄 Calls the APIM network status endpoint via Azure CLI
+1. 🔄 Calls the APIM network status endpoint via Azure CLI using the `az apim show-network-status` command
+   - This command calls the APIM REST API endpoint: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ApiManagement/service/{serviceName}/networkstatus?api-version=2021-08-01`
+   - The endpoint returns a comprehensive list of all dependencies and their connectivity status
 2. 🔍 Parses the JSON response to analyze the connectivity status
 3. ✅ Displays success or error messages based on the connectivity status
 4. ⏱️ Waits for the specified interval before polling again

+The network status API provides detailed information about connectivity to various Azure service dependencies including:
+- Azure Storage accounts
+- Azure SQL databases
+- Key Vault instances
+- Event Hubs
+- Any other resources the APIM instance requires to function properly

 ## 🛠️ Troubleshooting